Benfarhat/PHP-coding-interview/README.md

 EOT;
 ```

+## What is the difference between "echo" and "print" in PHP?

+Echo and print are two a language construct not a function, so use of parentheses is not required.

+otherwise, Echo can output one or more string, but print can only output one string and always return 1.

+Echo is faster than print because it does not return any value.

 ## What is the main difference between PHP 4 and PHP 5?

 PHP 5 presents many additional OOP (Object Oriented Programming) features.
 In fact, starting with PHP 5, the object model was rewritten to allow for better performance and more features.
 This was the major cha,ge from PHP 4.
 PHP 5 has a full object model.

 Among the features in PHP 5 are the inclusions of visibility, abstract and final classes and methods, additional magic methods, interfaces, cloning and typehinting.

+Regarding the scripting engine, PHP 4 uses Zend Engine 1 while PHP 5 uses Zend Engine 2

 ## What about PHP 6?